What is it

 The River Till is my go to option for either a 2 or 3 hour adventure for total beginners looking for an introduction to the activity.
 It is also perfectly suitable for those with some experience who want to see the amazing wildlife around.

-The Open Canoe lends itself as the perfect touring machine.
-Lovely and comfortable and plenty of room for the luxuries and picnic hamper.
-The River Tweed is beautiful, especially in the autumn months when the leaves have turned and birds to be seen include the Heron, Little Egret, Dipper, common Sandpiper, Sand Martins, Oyster catcher, Red Shank, Lapwing and the odd Cormorant as well as many ducks, if you are very lucky a rare sight of an Osprey has been had!
+The River Tweed is a bit more open and works well for a longer trip and can require a vehicle shuttle.
+It is beautiful at all times of the year but especially in the autumn months when the leaves are turning.
+The birds we might see include Heron, Kingfisher, Little Egret, Dipper, common Sandpiper, Sand Martins, Oyster catcher, Red Shank, Lapwing and the odd Cormorant as well as many ducks, if you are very lucky a rare sight of an Osprey has been had!
 Floating under the three bridges of Berwick with the many swans is the perfect end to a lovely river trip.
-We can arrange camping trips further afield i.e. Scotland.
 Sundays are the best day for the Tweed as there is no Salmon fishing so we can often have the river to ourselves.

 Why not set your own challenge like a source to sea trip of the great River Tweed (See gallery link to exped in 2014) – this would require some skills training but a great achievement.
 It could be done in one trip (4 – 6 days with some training) or made up over three or four visits to the area.
 I could get you trained you up on day 1 and 2 and let you continue on your own down to the sea at Berwick upon Tweed.
 I can provide all the paddling equipment and you just need your camping kit or sort accommodation on route.

 The canoe originated in North America and was used to transport goods primarily – some amazing stories exist about the voyageurs